Trump backs challenger to third House Republican who voted to impeach | Politics

 Trump backs challenger to third House Republican who voted to impeach

 Former President Donald Trump on Tuesday endorsed Michigan state lawmaker Steve Carra's bid to unseat U.S. Representative Fred Upton, his third endorsement of a challenger to a Republican who voted to impeach him on a charge of sparking the Capitol riot.
-It was his second such endorsement in a week after throwing his weight behind a challenger to Republican U.S. Representative Jaime Herrera Beutler in Washington state, as he mixes his efforts to help Republicans win control of Congress in the November 2022 elections with a campaign to replace his Republican critics in Congress.
+It was his second such endorsement in a week after throwing his weight behind a challenger to Republican U.S. Representative Jaime Herrera Beutler in Washington state.
+Trump is seeking both to help Republicans win control of Congress in the November 2022 elections and to replace his Republican critics in Congress.

 Upton was among 10 Republican lawmakers who joined House of Representatives Democrats in a January vote to impeach Trump on a charge of inciting insurrection in a fiery speech ahead of the deadly Jan.
 6 assault on the Capitol by his supporters.
 Upton was an early critic of Trump's false claims that he lost the November presidential election due to widespread fraud.